Why do I do this?

 There are two parts to this campaign:

-This year two friends are joining me on the ride to Niagara.
-Henry Li is back after an impressive ride last year and Mike Samimi has decided to join.
-Mike was actually with me on the first ride to Niagara 8 years ago.
+This year three friends are joining me on the ride to Niagara.
+Henry Li is back after an impressive ride last year.
+Mike Samimi decided to join after his first and last ride to Niagara 8 years ago.
+The final team member is David Zambrano who likes to be called "Dabeeed" (with a Spanish accent).
+He decided to join us last minute.
 We are not out to break any records, but we are out to change lives to have “No More Pricks”.

 Last year you helped us exceed our goal of $10,000 as a team for the first time.
 Although we have kept the same target for 2015, I am hoping we will be surprised on the upside.
 Please consider a generous donation to partner with us in our journey to help JDRF, and have No More Pricks.